Inzhenerka/docs.getdbt.tech/website/docs/guides/coalesce-fusion-platform-qs.md

 5. Click **Complete Registration** and note your temporary email and password.

    💡 *Accounts remain active for 7 days, but you must use the temporary email / password provided to you after registration to access the account.
-Store this on a notepad doc or password manager for the week.*
+Store this in a notepad doc or password manager for the week.*

 6. Click **Login**

 ## Section 2: Developer productivity with Fusion

-1. In the left navigation, click **Select a project** and choose **Mom’s Flower Shop**
+1. In the dbt platform left-hand navigation, click **Select a project** and choose **Mom’s Flower Shop**

-2. In the left hand navigation, click on **Studio** to open the <Constant name="fusion"/>-enabled IDE.
+2. In the left-hand navigation, click on **Studio** to open the <Constant name="fusion"/>-enabled IDE.

 3. An in-app guide will appear for quick resources and videos about <Constant name="fusion"/>’s new capabilities.
 Please take a few minutes to review these resources\!

 4. From the File Explorer in **Studio,** open the `models/staging/stg\_flower\_orders.sql` file.

-5. Use **Preview CTE** above the first CTE to preview data for a just this CTE (`raw\_flower\_orders`) .
+5. Use **Preview CTE** above the first CTE to preview data for just this CTE (`raw\_flower\_orders`) .

    💡 *<Constant name="fusion"/> enables modular previews for faster debugging.*

-6. Hover the asterisk in `select \*` to see column names and data types of available columns.
+6. Hover over the asterisk in `select \*` to see column names and data types of available columns.

 <Lightbox src="/img/guides/coalesce-fusion-qs/select-star.png" width="90%" title="💡 Fusion provides live metadata and column insights as you code." />